jprx/PacmanPatcher/README.md

 Solution is to patch `kernel.development.t8101` (Or whatever flavor your machine uses) such that all writes to `CNTKCTL_EL1` and `PMCR0_EL1` always set the correct bits.

 I searched through the kernelcache in Ghidra for any writes to those MSRs and traced through the kernel binary/ XNU source to find where the MSRs are set.
 I then hand-coded patches for the MacOS 12.4 (`xnu-8020.121.3~4`) `development` kernel that ships with the KDK (`21F79`).
+These patches might work for future/ past versions too.

 **Disclaimer**

 These patches might cause system instability, security issues, or crashes.
 Additionally, they intentionally make your system less secure by enabling userspace access to the high resolution timers.
 Proceed at your own risk!

 # Requirements
-This set of patches has only been tested on a Mac Mini (`t8101`) and an M1 Pro MacBook Pro (`t6000`), both running MacOS 12.4 (`xnu-8020.121.3` build `21F79`).
+This set of patches has only been tested on a Mac Mini (`t8101`) and an M1 Pro MacBook Pro (`t6000`), both running MacOS 12.4 (`xnu-8020.121.3` build `21F79`), plus an M1 Pro MacBook Pro (`t6000`) running MacOS 12.5.1 (`xnu-8020.141.5~2` build `21G83`).

 ## How To Install

-1. Make sure your Mac is running MacOS 12.4 `21F79`, which is the only currently supported version.
+1. Make sure your Mac is running MacOS 12.5.1 `21G83`, which is the latest supported version.
 (You can verify this with `sw_vers`).
 (Other versions might work too).
+(If you want an older version, check the git tags to see if your version is supported.
+Or just remove the version check in `patch.c` if you're feeling brave).
 1. Identify your machine architecture identifier by checking the version string with `uname -sra`.
 For example, if it contains `root:xnu-8020.121.3~4/RELEASE_ARM64_T8101`, then your machine is `t8101` (a Mac Mini).
-1. Download the KDK for MacOS 12.4 from the Apple Developer downloads section (you'll need an Apple ID but as of July 2022 you don't need a paid developer account) and install it.
+1. Download the KDK for your MacOS version from the Apple Developer downloads section (you'll need an Apple ID but as of July 2022 you don't need a paid developer account) and install it.
-1. Copy `/Library/Developer/KDKs/KDK_12.4_21F79.kdk/System/Library/Kernels/kernel.development.t8101` to a folder somewhere.
+1. Copy `/Library/Developer/KDKs/YOUR_KDK.kdk/System/Library/Kernels/kernel.development.YOUR_SOC` to a folder somewhere.
 1. Build PacmanPatcher with `make` (inside of the `PacmanPatcher` directory).
 1. Run PacmanPatcher with `./patch [kernel to patch]`.
 Note: the binary will be updated in-place!
 1. Recompile the kernelcache and boot the new kernel (see [booting the patched kernel](#booting-the-patched-kernel))

-Instruction TLDR (for `t8101` machines aka Mac Mini, replace `t8101` with your arch version):
+Instruction TLDR (for MacOS 12.4 `t8101` machines aka Mac Mini, replace `t8101` with your arch version):

 ```
 git clone git@github.com:jprx/PacmanPatcher.git